Skip to main content

 Verify IdentityRequire SSL, verify CA, and verify the server hostname matches the certificate

-For production databases, use Verify CA or Verify Identity mode for maximum security.
-For development servers, Required provides encryption without needing certificate files.
+For production databases, use Verify CA or Verify Identity for maximum security.
+For dev servers, Required gives you encryption without needing certificate files.

 SSL/TLS is not available for SQLite connections (file-based, no network involved).